Core Bank Online Banking

 Your Right to Withdraw Consent

 You have the right to withdraw your consent to have your statements provided in an electronic form by calling us at (402) 333-9100 or by emailing us at firstname.lastname@example.org.
 You will receive paper statements for subsequent statement periods.
 At our option, we may treat your provision of an invalid e-mail address, or the subsequent malfunction of a previously valid e-mail address, as a withdrawal of your consent to receive electronic Communications.
 Any withdrawal of your consent to receive electronic Communications will be effective only after we have a reasonable period of time to process your withdrawal.
 Your withdrawal of consent may result in higher or additional fees for the products.
-Please refer to your applicable agreement and the Schedule of Fees for fees that may apply.
+Please refer to your applicable agreement and the Fee Schedule for fees that may apply.

 If your share account is joint with another person, one of you may consent to receive disclosures electronically and that person’s election to receive estatements shall apply to both of you.
 We will then send the notice regarding the availability of the estatements to the e-mail address provided in lieu of providing a paper statement.